-Note:

-(a) Employer rates include 1.11% for the post-employment health insurance subsidy.
+Note: (a) Employer rates include 1.11% for the postemployment health insurance subsidy.
 Also, employer rates, other than for DROP participants, include .03% for administrative costs of the Investment Plan.

-The Charter School's liability for participation is limited to the payment of the required contribution at the rates and frequencies established by law on future payrolls of the College.
-The Charter School's contributions to the state administered Florida Retirement System for the years ended June 30, 2012 and 2011 were \$27,213 and \$57,148, respectively, which were equal to the required contributions for each year.
+The Collegiate High School's liability for participation is limited to the payment of the required contribution at the rates and frequencies established by law on future payrolls of the College.
+The Collegiate High School's contributions to the state administered Florida Retirement System for the years ended June 30, 2013 and 2012 were \$29,303 and \$27,213, respectively, which were equal to the required contributions for each year.

-Effective July 1, 2011, employees are required to contribute 3% to their respective state administered retirement plan.
-During the year ended June 30, 2012, there were six Charter School participants enrolled in the Plan and there were five Charter School participants enrolled in the Investment Plan.
-Employee contributions totaled \$16,425 for the year ended June 30, 2012.
+Effective July 1, 2011, employees were required to contribute 3% to their respective state administered retirement plan.
+During the year ended June 30, 2013, there were six Collegiate High School participants enrolled in the Plan and there were five Collegiate High School participants enrolled in the Investment Plan.
+Employee contributions totaled \$17,030 and \$16,425 for the years ended June 30, 2013 and 2012, respectively.